COMMON DENTAL & ORAL HEALTH CONCERNS

 The best way to avoid tooth decay is regular brushing, flossing and professional cleaning, and periodic dental exams at Columbus Dental Care usually catch cavities before it’s too late.

-Any time you have tooth ache, you should get in touch with Dr Joe or Dr. Dori Columbus, because it could be a symptom of something serious.
+Any time you have tooth ache, you should get in touch with Dr Joseph Columbus, because it could be a symptom of something serious.
 Wisdom tooth pain, too, if you still have your wisdom teeth.

 Tooth pain is associated with several different conditions, including: